puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_node_definitions.markdown

 Naming
 -----

 Node statements match nodes by name.
-A node's name is its unique identifier; by default, this is its [certname][] setting, which in turn resolves to the node's fully qualified domain name.
+A node's name is its unique identifier; by default, this is its [certname][] setting, which in turn defaults to the node's fully qualified domain name.

-> #### Note on Non-Certname Node Names
->
-> Although it is possible to configure Puppet to use something other than the [certname][] as a node name, we don't generally recommend it, since it's less secure and makes it harder to identify nodes in manifests and Hiera data.
+{% partial ./_nodename_certname.md %}

 A node statement's **name** must be one of the following: